moetiknaardedokter/mason/README.md

 Examples.

  - `/mason/mason` Will sync the DB and main files.
- - `/mason/mason --uploads` Will sync everything, including the upload files.
  - `/mason/mason --files-only` Syncs WP-core, themes, plugins and mu-plugins, that's all.
  - `/mason/mason --db-only` Syncs the Database, but no files.
+ - `/mason/mason --uploads` Will sync all of the above, including the upload files.